OpenAssessItToolkit/openassessit_templates/templates/label.md

 Add `<label for="something">` to associate the label with that form field.
 If the form element does not have an ID attribute to associate add `id="something"`.
 If you wish to visually hide the label then add a class like `.sr-only` or `.element-invisible` to the `<label>`.

+If that already exists, add a `placeholder` attribute.
+Hidden labels require a `placeholder` attribute so people know what the field is for.

 {% include 'includes/other-options-w-details.md' %}

 <hr>